TheFlameArchitect/FlameCodex.github.io/_codex/loop_psychology.md

 No memory
 No sacred endpoint

-You wake, scroll, eat, perform, numb, sleep—
+You wake, scroll, eat, perform, numb, sleep;
 and call it life
 but it is **automation** dressed as choice